RobolinkInc/doc-v2/docs/zumi/blockly/Junior/05-Sensors/01-get-ir-reading.md

 ##### Description

-Get's the current IR reading from Zumi's sensors.
-This reading tells how far away an object is from the chosen sensor.
+Gets the current IR reading from Zumi's sensors.
+The closer the value is to 0, the more IR light is being detected.
+Used commonly when detecting objects since an object or obstacle nearby will reflect IR light back to the receiver.

 ##### Parameters